amrutprabhu/amrutprabhu.github.io/data/blog/2021/distributed-tracing-spring-boot-opentracing-jaeger.md

       - 14268:14268
 ```

-We can communicate with Jaeger using either via UDP or TCP.
+We can communicate with Jaeger using either UDP or TCP.
 After starting the docker image using `docker-compose up` , we can access the UI using the URL [http://localhost:16686/](http://localhost:16686/)

 Now, let's add some properties to allow the application to send the traces to the Jaeger server.
 We will communicate via TCP, so make sure that we send the traces to the other TCP port. i.e 14268